 An internship is a requirement for all students in the School of Communications.
-Recent developments have called into question whether students will be able to complete an internship in which they are currently enrolled, or find an employer who will allow an on-site or virtual internship this summer and next fall.
+Recent developments have called into question whether students will be able to complete a traditional on-site internship.
 In an effort to assist students in meeting this academic requirement, the school is maximizing opportunities for students to earn internship credit across a range of potential barriers.
 The school has provided the following options for students who have difficulty finding on-site internships or who are not comfortable working in an on-site environment during this period.

 COM 381, 1-2 credit hours

-- On-site: Students may complete a traditional on-site internship if an employer is willing to allow a student to work onsite.
-The requirements of a traditional internship are defined in the current course syllabus.
+- Traditional on-site internship (most preferred): Students may complete a traditional on-site internship if an employer is willing to allow a student to work onsite and follows COVID protocols.
+The requirements of a traditional internship are defined in the course syllabus.

-- Virtual: Students may complete a virtual internship only if an employer is willing to accommodate an off-site experience.
-The requirements for a virtual internship will be determined in conjunction with the expectations of the employer.
-The out of class assignments will be tailored for students completing a virtual internship.
+- Virtual internship: Students may complete a virtual internship if an employer is willing to accommodate an off-site experience.
+See course requirements in course syllabus.

-- On-campus: Students may complete an on-campus internship experience with an administrative or academic unit that is related to their field of study.
+- On-campus internship: Students may complete an on-campus internship experience with an administrative or academic unit that is related to their field of study.
 The student must apply and receive approval from the unit for this experience.
-The requirements of an on-campus internship would be the same as a traditional off-campus internship as defined in the current course syllabus.
+The requirements of an on-campus internship would be the same as a traditional off-campus internship as defined in the course syllabus.